IT - Data (156)

 156-101. .Net Database Programming.
 (3 Credits)

 Learn basic C# methodologies, including classes, objects, types and the difference between value and reference.
-Apply object-oriented methodologies and utilize constructors, and inheritance and class hierarchies.
-Also become familiar with Common Language Runtime (CLR) techniques for using .Net code natively in MS SQL Server.
+Apply object-oriented methodologies and utilize constructors, inheritance and class hierarchies.
+Also become familiar with Object Relational Models (ORMs) and database manipulation.

 See sections of this course